coozila/.github/profile/README.md

 ## Overview

 Coozila began in 2005 as a web catalog (Coozila!
 Directory) before evolving into the search engine we know today in 2009.
-The name "Coozila" combines "Cool" and "Zilla," inspired by a spider from the "Araneidae" family.
-Initially, Coozila offered various online services, including Coozila!
+Initially, it offered various online services, including Coozila!
 Messenger (Beta), hosting, domain registration, digital certificates, and site-building tools.
-It started as a web directory and transitioned into a search engine by 2009, continuing to provide a range of digital services.
+It started as a web directory and transitioned into a search engine, continuing to provide a range of digital services.

 Coozila offers a unified platform where users can enjoy a seamless experience under a single ID.
 From checking Mail to sharing Videos, Photos, Music, and Files, creating personal blogs, posting Ads, and chatting online via Coozila!
 Messenger, the platform simplifies and enhances online activities with diverse features.

 Coozila is a multifaceted search engine that provides access to a vast array of information while maintaining a strong focus on privacy, ethical search practices, and user control.
 It integrates powerful plugins to deliver secure and diverse search results while protecting user data and supporting customization.

+## Branding

+Coozila’s identity reflects its commitment to innovation and national pride.
+The brand colors are inspired by the national flag, embodying values of resilience, unity, and determination.
+These vibrant colors not only enhance the visual identity but also pay homage to the roots of Coozila's creators.

+The name "Coozila" combines "Cool" and "Zilla," symbolizing connectivity and efficiency, akin to the web-building precision of spiders from the "Araneidae" family.
+This inspiration mirrors Coozila's role in organizing the vast web of online content with meticulous care.

 ## Core Features